mrocklin/multipledispatch/README.rst

 Installation and Dependencies
 -----------------------------

-``multipledispatch`` is on the Python Package Index (PyPI):
+``multipledispatch2`` is on the Python Package Index (PyPI):

 ::

-    pip install multipledispatch
+    pip install multipledispatch2

 or

 ::

-    easy_install multipledispatch
+    easy_install multipledispatch2

-``multipledispatch`` supports Python 2.6+ and Python 3.2+ with a common codebase.
+``multipledispatch2`` is only supports Python 3.3+.
 It is pure Python and requires no dependencies beyond the standard library.

 It is, in short, a light weight dependency.